learn-co-curriculum/04-hello-world-python/README.md

 ## Conclusion

 Congrats on running your first program!
-In the following lessons, you should run all of the code examples in the Replit environment.

 Now that you understand the Replit interface and can run a program, you can try setting up a local environment.

+This will allow you to continue learning Python and Python based technologies for various applications such as backend development with Flask or Django; data analysis with NumPy, Pandas; or DevOps automation with Python scripts.